ScanNet Example¶

 # Smaller batch size for limited GPU memory

-python examples/scannet.py train.batch_size=4
+python examples/train/scannet.py train.batch_size=4

 # Use a deeper model